jmml97/jmml97.github.io-archivado/about/index.md

 ---
 layout: page
-title: About / Sobre mí
+title: About / Sobre mí.
 permalink: /about/
 ---

 My name is José María Martín Luque.
 I was born in Granada in 1997.
 During the first years of my life, I lived in many places, until my parents decided to settle down in Málaga in 2002.
 Now, I've came back to Granada, where I'm studying a Double Degree of Computer Science and Mathematics.

 I've been interested in computers since I was a child.
 In the last few years, an interest in politics has also surged on me.
-Right now I take part on university politics, holding various positions in the Students Union of my School and on the Students Union of the University of Granada.
+Right now I'm taking part on university politics, holding several positions in the Students Union of my School and on the Students Union of the University of Granada.

 ---